 - Polymer materials – Castor oil and its derivatives can be used in the synthesis of renewable monomers and polymers.
 Biodegradable polyesters are one of the most common applications using castor oil.
 They are known to be biodegradable and environmental friendly, with a wide array of applications in the biomedical field, as well in the preparation of elastomers and packaging materials.

-- Lubricants, hydraulic, and brake fluids – Castor oil has also been used for developing low pour point lubricant base stocks through the synthesis of acyloxy castor polyol esters.
+- Lubricants, hydraulic, and brake fluids – Castor oil has been used extensively in the development of low pour point lubricant base stocks through the synthesis of acyloxy castor polyol esters.
 The low pour point property helps to provide full lubrication when the equipment is started and is easier to handle in cold weather.
 An interesting study showed the excellent potential of castor oil-based lubricant as a smoke pollution reducer.
 In this research, a biodegradable two-stroke (2T) oil, a popular variety of lubricating oil used on two-stroke engines in scooters and motorcycles, was developed from castor oil, which consisted of tolyl monoesters and performance additives, but no miscibility solvent.
 Their performance evaluations showed that it reduced smoke by 50%–70% at a 1% oil–fuel ratio, and it was on par with standard product specification.
 In addition to the possible use as a car engine lubricant, a modified version of castor oil lubricant comprising 100 parts of castor oil and 20–110 parts of a chemically and thermally stable, low viscosity blending fluid, soluble in castor oil showed its potential as a lubricant for refrigerator systems.

 - Coatings – Coatings and paints are also another application of castor oil.